 This website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
 Users are advised before using such social sharing buttons that they do so at their own discretion and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.

-Our website search is provided by Generate UK.
+Our website search is provided by Homeflow.
 Search queries and results are logged anonymously to help us improve our website and search functionality.
-No user-specific data is collected by either Church Robinson Estate Agents or any third party.
+No user-specific data is collected by either the Jones Robinson Group or any third party.
 We use this third-party service to help maintain the security and performance of our website.
-To deliver this service it processes the IP addresses of visitors to the Church Robinson website.
+To deliver this service it processes the IP addresses of visitors to the Jones Robinson website and Church Robinson Website.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.